FabriceSalvaire/Pyterate/doc/sphinx/source/index.rst

 :ref:`Installation-page`
 ========================

-How to install AutoSphinx on your system
+How to install Pyterate on your system

 .. rst-class:: column column2